-How To Check Your Graphics Card in Windows 10
+How To Tell What Graphics Card You Have in Windows 10

 Your graphics card is an essential component of your computer’s hardware.
-If you want to play any sort of video game, you’ll find that your graphics card is listed among the most crucial specifications for any game you’ll want to play, powering nearly all the visuals you see on-screen.
-Powerful graphics cards are equally important for video editing, as rendering and CUDA cores are all powered through the graphics card inside your machine.
+If you want to play any video game, you’ll find that your graphics card is among the most crucial specifications for any game you’ll want to play, powering nearly all the visuals you see on-screen.
+Powerful graphics cards are equally important for video editing, as rendering and CUDA cores get powered through the graphics card inside your machine.

 Most Windows games and programs include graphic card details in their system requirements, and you might need to check what graphics card you have to see if it matches the requirements.